Survey of Information Encoding Techniques for DNA: Initial Approaches

-\textbf{The comma code:} This code uses one nucleotide, \textit{G}, as a comma to separate all other codewords with a length of five nucleotides but never uses it elsewhere (i.e., in the other codewords).
+This code uses one nucleotide, \textit{G}, as a comma to separate all other codewords with a length of five nucleotides but never uses it elsewhere (i.e., in the codewords themselves).
 The proposed code uses \texttt{G} as the comma occurring every six nucleotides: